joshukraine/ofreport.com/content/articles/2013-06-01-pillars-genesis-part-2-abel.md

 ---
 title: "The Seven Pillars of Genesis, Part 2: Abel"
 date: "2013-06-01 12:00:29"
+author: "Joshua Steele"
+preview: >
+  Abel’s offering of a lamb in Genesis 4 clearly represents the payment God requires to atone for (that is, cover) sin.
+Only innocent blood possesses the judicial power to effectively remove sin.
+(See Leviticus 17:11, Hebrews 9:22)
 tags:
 - bible first
 - seven pillars
-author: ["Joshua Steele", "joshukraine", "@tw"]
-desc: "Abel’s offering of a lamb in Genesis 4 clearly represents the payment God requires to atone for (that is, cover) sin."

 ---

 The following is an excerpt taken from the twentieth and final lesson of *<a title="Bible First" href="http://www.getbiblefirst.com" target="_blank">Bible First</a>*.